 Creepy-crawlies aren’t just for Halloween.
 They could be creeping around inside you!
 That thought of alien-like creatures inhabiting your body is enough to give anyone the shivers, but parasites are a reality, and they could be feeding off you to survive.
-Many people suffer unknowingly from parasitic infections and infestations, which can cause a whole slew of symptoms far beyond simple gut dysfunction problems like bloating and heartburn.
+Many people suffer unknowingly from parasitic infections, which can cause a whole slew of symptoms far beyond simple gut dysfunction problems like bloating and heartburn.

 As a functional medicine practitioner, I often detect parasitic infections in my patients.
 Parasites can be an underlying contributing factor to many chronic health problems and a big reason why previous attempts at healing have been unsuccessful.

 SUBSCRIBER-ONLY GUIDES FOR GUT HEALTH, VIBRANT ENERGY, HEALTHY FOOD & CLEAN ALCOHOL

 Get FREE access to these + giveaways, recipes, & discount codes in personal emails from Dr. Will Cole.